fcn06/swarm/README.md

 Swarm is an active project, and we are constantly working on improvements.
 Our roadmap includes:

 *   **Enhanced Workflow Features:** More advanced conditional logic.
+*   **Create an Identity Agent, using Self Sovereign Identity:** This agent would be able to sign a request, validate a signed request, pass the validated request to another agent for execution.
+Probably will be in a separate and dedicated crate
 *   **Improved Observability:** Better logging, tracing, and monitoring.
 *   **Broader LLM Integration:** Compatibility with a wider range of LLMs.